QAA launches the UK TNE Quality Scheme, what it means for student feedback in transnational education

 Q: Why does a quality scheme matter for student voice evidence?

-A: In TNE, reputation and trust depend on whether student experience issues are detected early and resolved consistently.
-Robust student feedback evidence helps institutions spot partner-specific risks and demonstrate enhancement.
+A: In TNE, reputation and trust depend on whether student experience issues are spotted early and resolved consistently.
+Robust student feedback evidence helps institutions identify partner-specific risks and demonstrate enhancement.

 References